 This whelming journey takes you to the base of the world’s highest mountain with a magnificent view of Mt.
 Everest.
-The Everest base camp trail progresses along with beautiful, brave climber memorials, Sherpa villages, and glaciers that an adventure enthusiast would never want to miss.
+The Everest Base Camp trail progresses along with beautiful, brave climber memorials, Sherpa villages, and glaciers.
+Surely, an adventure enthusiast would never want to miss.
 This glimpse of the world’s highest peak will certainly be an eye-pleasing sight.

-A few gazing points such as Kalapathar (5,545 mt/18,192 ft), Nagakarsang 5,090mt/16,699 ft) the highest point of this trail, offer never forgetting and jaw-dropping panoramic view of Mount Everest up close just in front of your sight.
-Mostly, you pass through the Sagarmatha National Park, a Unesco World Heritage Site and a refuge for musk deer, snow leopard, Himalayan tahr, black bear, and many spectacular types of iridescent pheasant, so you can encounter much wildlife too!.
-On this journey to Everest Base Camp (5,545 mt/18,192 ft), the view of Himalayas; Thamserku (6,608 mt/21,680 ft), Kangtega (6,788 mt/ 22,251 ft), and Ama Dablam (6,812 mt/22,389 ft) does not fail to amaze you.
+A few gazing points such as Kalapathar (5,545 mt/18,192 ft), and Nangkartshang 5,090 mt/16,699 ft) are the highest point of this trail.
+These viewpoints offer never forgetting and jaw-dropping panoramic views of Mount Everest up close just in front of your sight.
+Mostly, you pass through the Sagarmatha National Park, a Unesco World Heritage Site.
+And a refuge for musk deer, snow leopard, Himalayan tahr, black bears, and many spectacular types of iridescent pheasant.
+So you can encounter a lot of wildlife too!
+On this journey to Everest Base Camp (5,545 mt/18,192 ft), the view of the Himalayas; Thamserku (6,608 mt/21,680 ft), Kangtega (6,788 mt/ 22,251 ft), and Ama Dablam (6,812 mt/22,389 ft) does not fail to amaze you.

 So are you ready to undertake this life-changing trip with Trekkers Paradise?Read Less

 Trip Itineraries are customizable according to your choice & the number of days you want to stay.
 Simply, Contact Us